davidcereal/Water_Pumps_ML/README.md

-# Using Machine Learning on Water Pumps in Tanzania
+# Using Machine Learning to Improve Clean Water Access in Tanzania

 How to predict Water Pump functionality in Tanzania using machine learning tools.